estorex/chatbot/README.md

 The responses may also use various other estimators such as the sentiment evaluation.
 In order to use the chatbot, all you have to do is follow through to https://passkart.com/hellobot If you would like to install it on your server, you can access it from the main folder.
+The quickbase website offers api functionality.
+Hellobot is expandable to mobile apps (ios, android) There is a short video showing access to the chatbot.
+It can be improved (https://vimeo.com/472345061).